lizgarseeyah/Blockchain/index.md

 At this point, we have one single blockchain controlled by our APIs => centralized network.
 This section focuses on building out a decentralized network.
 Having a decentralized network improves security of the blockchain.
 We’re going to make many instances of the API which represents a network node that works together to host our blockchain so no one ba d player can cheat the system and we can verify with the other nodes.

+## Part III: Creating a Decentralized Blockchain

+At this point, we have one single blockchain controlled by our APIs => centralized network.
+This section focuses on building out a decentralized network.
+Having a decentralized network improves security of the blockchain.
+We’re going to make many instances of the API which represents a network node that works together to host our blockchain so no one bad player can cheat the system and we can verify with the other nodes.

 **Creating Multiple Nodes:**